 Dear : district.
-The syour concern about the use ofschool district has developed procedures for selection of instruct of everyone will agree with every selection made.
-To help you u inderstand the selection process, we are sending copies of the sc hool district's: Request Form Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
-I concerned after you review this material, please complete the Fa and return it to me.
-You may be assured of prompt attention to d from you within one week, we will assume you no longer wish your request.
-If I complaint.
-Sincerely,
+The e your concern about the use ofschool district has developed procedures for selection of in not everyone will agree with every selection made.
+To help you ι understand the selection process, we are sending copies of t the school district's: Request Forn Instructional goals and objectives, Instructional Materials Selection policy statement, and Procedure for reconsideration of instructional materials.
+Il concerned after you review this material, please complete and return it to me.
+You may be assured of prompt attente and from you within one week, we will assume you no longer ion to your request.
+If I Sincerely,